Pope condemns Nigeria attacks, prays for them to stop

 "At this moment, I want to repeat once more forcefully: violence is a path that leads only to pain, destruction and death.
 Respect, reconciliation and love are the only ways to achieve peace," he said.

-He appealed to all sectors of Nigerian society to work together to rediscover security and tranquillity.
+He appealed to all sectors of Nigerian society to work together to rediscover security and tranquility.

 The pope did not say that the attacks had been carried out by the Boko Haram, which aims to impose sharia, Islamic law, across Africa's most populous country.